phaethonp/BuildYourBusiness/readme.md

-# Wright — An Intelligent space to build your business
+# Wright — An Intelligent Space To Build Your Business
 **Wright — Where Your Business Takes Flight**

 * Wright Intelligent WorkSpace is designed to help Entrepreneurs on day 0 build their businesses, create project agreements, secure payments, and grow faster <br>